Welcome to today's edition of the Rush 24-7 podcast.

 And in fact, he's not even saying they should be responsive to some of the needs.

-He's just saying uh that they should begin to move in the direction to be responsive to in fact he's not even saying they should move in the direction to be responsive to some of the needs, but just begin to move in the direction uh to be more responsive to some of the needs of the people out there.
+And in fact, he's not even saying they should move in the direction to be responsive to some of the needs, but just begin to move in the direction to be more responsive to some of the needs of the people out there.

-Uh there was an election in this country in November, and the election was pretty clear about what people wanted.
+There was an election in this country in November, and the election was pretty clear about what people wanted.

-Uh they wanted less spending, they wanted less debt, they wanted less government.
+They wanted less spending, they wanted less debt, they wanted less government.

-Uh he didn't give us uh he didn't give us any of that.
+He didn't give us any of that.

-Uh he's got a new name for spending.
+He's got a new name for spending.

 It's called investment.

-Two years ago the word was stimulus.
+Two years ago, the word was stimulus.

-The government is going to invest in this and it's going to invest in that, and it's going to invest in light rail, and it's going to invest in solar-powered high-speed trains.
+The government is going to invest in this, and it's going to invest in that, and it's going to invest in light rail, and it's going to invest in solar-powered high-speed trains.

-Uh investment is spending, and the people said they want less spending because spending leads to debt, and they want less debt.
+Investment is spending, and the people said they want less spending because spending leads to debt, and they want less debt, and they want less government.

-And his solution to everything is government.
+And his solution to everything is government, government, government, government.

-Uh so if if uh Vice President Biden's uh analysis of the Egyptian situation is so correct uh that it's time for President Mubarak to begin to move in the direction to be more responsive to some just some of the little concerns that are out there, then perhaps he might have mentioned it usefully to President Obama, and President Obama could begin to move in the direction to be more responsive to just some, some of the little concerns that are floating out there in the country at large.
+So, if Vice President Biden's analysis of the Egyptian situation is so correct, that it's time for President Mubarak to begin to move in the direction to be more responsive to some, just some of the little concerns that are out there, then perhaps he might have mentioned it usefully to President Obama.

-We'll talk about that and anything you want to talk about, because it's open light Friday on the EIB network 1-800-282-2882.
+We'll talk about that and anything you want to talk about because it's Open Light Friday on the EIB network, 1-800-282-2882.

-Open line Friday on the EIB network, 1-800-282-2882.
+Open Line Friday on the EIB network, 1-800-282-2882.

-Uh, the uh Charlie Sheen groin strain.
+We're keeping a track of the Charlie Sheen groin strain.

 We're watching developments in Egypt.